Guac0/TAS-Unit-Mod/README.md

 # Autismo_Seals_Unit_Mod
-Github repository for the Autismo Seals Custom Addon
+Github repository for the Autismo Seals Custom Addon.

 NOTE: Files contained in MAIN may contain bugs or WIP features.
 MAIN also contains various non-release PBOs.
 Never clone MAIN except for dev purposes, always take an archived release for use if you don't want to use Steam Workshop.